Appleseed/learn/docs/Portal/install/index.rst

     .. image:: ../images/Unzip.jpg

-* Change permissions on Appleseed Site
+* Change permissions on the Appleseed directories
    * Right click on the Website Folder (e.g. / Appleseed Website).
    * Click on the *Properties* button at the bottom.
+   * Click on the "Security* tab at the top (third from the left)
+   * Click on the "Edit" button, then the "add" button, then the "Advanced..." button

 * IIS Hosting